yannikbloscheck/GitMenu/Code/Shared/Documentation.docc/Documentation.md

 ## Overview
-Easily do the most common Git commands for your repositories right in the menu bar
+Easily do the most common Git commands for your repositories right in the menubar
 ![Screenshot of the macOS app](Screenshot)

 ## Topics